Are you worried someone is thinking of suicide? HE2502

 Stay with them until support arrives.

-Remove any obvious means of suicide they might use (e.g. rope, pills, guns, car keys, knives).
+Remove any obvious means of suicide they might use (e.g. rope, pills, guns, car keys, knives, poisons).
+If they live in a high-rise building, help them find somewhere to stay in single-level accommodation.

 Try to stay calm and let them know you care.